 Dress in Layers

-You know you should add a sweater, jacket, and other layers when you go outside in cold weather.
-You can apply the same principle inside, too, when you're trying to warm up.
+Everyone knows you should add a sweater, jacket, and other layers when you go outside in cold weather.
+You can apply the same principle inside, too.
 Layers will insulate your body and make it easier to regulate your body temperature.
-You can add or remove layers as needed, depending on how warm you feel in your space.
+You can add or remove layers as needed to stay comfortable.

 Keeping your feet warm will make your whole body feel warmer.
 For an extra cozy feel, slip on a pair of ultra-warm wool stocks.
 Or keep a pair of slippers or shoes to wear around the house, especially if you tend to have cold floors.

 Use the Oven and Stove for Cooking

 The oven and stove both generate heat in your kitchen.
 This is why it's recommended to make no-cook and no-bake meals during the warmer months.
 But in the colder months, the opposite advice applies: Use the stove and oven often to add heat to your home.

 Enjoy a Cup of Soup

 Use a Humidifier

 Humid air generally feels quite a bit warmer than dry air.
 And running the heat in the colder months can strip your indoor air of its humidity.
 To balance this, consider using a humidifier.
 Look for the models that allow you to choose between warm and cold air; they typically cost more but are well worth it for the heating ability.

 Reverse the Ceiling Fan

 It might seem counterintuitive to use a ceiling fan when you're feeling cold, but it actually can help to warm you up.
 Let your ceiling fan turn at a low speed in a clockwise direction during the colder months.
-This will help to push the warm air that rises back down to the ground and toward you.
+This will help to push the warm air that rises toward the ceiling back down toward floor level.